I have had that same problem. Most recipes I use only require half a head of cauliflower! I had to come up with a way to use that other half.

 This dish works really well with curry and chick peas as well.
 Just make sure you bloom the curry in plenty of butter/ghee before you put the onions in.
 That’s a very important step!

+Here is another, earlier post of mine regarding the use of leftover vegetables.
 Lastly, another great way to use leftover cauliflower (I wish this recipes was mine, but it isn’t) is Nom Nom Paleo’s Asian Cauliflower Fried Rice (it has no rice!).